Sphericality and Smoothness of Schubert Varieties: Smooth Schubert Divisors

 \begin{proof} In the types that we listed in our hypothesis, a rationally smooth element $w\in W$ is either a maximal element of a parabolic subgroup, or it is has a chain decomposition, see~\cite[Theorem 4.3]{Slofstra15}.
-If $w$ is a maximal element of a parabolic subgroup, then we are in the situation of Proposition~\ref{P:U_w^-}, hence $X_{wB}$ is a spherical $L(w)$-variety.
-So, without loss of generality, we assume that our smooth Schubert variety is not a homogeneous space.
+If $w$ is a maximal element of a parabolic subgroup, then we are in the situation of Proposition~\ref{P:U_w^-}, hence $X_{wB}$ is a homogeneous spherical $L(w)$-variety.
+So, without loss of generality, we assume $X_{wB}$ is not a homogeneous space.

 Let $X_{wB}$ be a smooth Schubert variety, where $w$ has a right chain BP decomposition $w= vu$ where $v\in W^J,u\in W_J$.
 Let $\pi$ denote the restriction of the map $p_{B,P_J} : G/B \to G/P_J$ onto $X_{wB}$.
 Then we know that $\pi(X_{wB})=X_{vP_J}$ is a smooth Schubert variety as well.
 Since $[id, v]\cap W^J$ is a chain, $X_{vP_J}$ is a projective space.
 As a projective space, $X_{vP_J}$ has a unique smooth Schubert divisor, $X_{v'P_J}\subset X_{vP_J}$, where $sv'=v$ with $\ell(v)=\ell(v')+1$.
 Note that $v'$ is an element of $W^J$, and that $X_{v'P_J}$ is a projective space as well.
 At the same time, since $\pi: X_{wB}\to X_{vP_J}$ is a faithfully flat and smooth morphism, the pull back of $X_{v'P_J}$ in $X_{wB}$ is a smooth Schubert divisor, $X_{w_1B} \subset X_{wB}$.
 This finishes the proof of our assertion. \end{proof}